Looking for the best things to do in Bozeman this summer? Check out this local’s guide to 10 of the best things to do in Bozeman, Montana.

 1. SUNSET FROM THE M

 The College M trail is one of the most popular trails in Bozeman.
 Just a 10-minute drive from downtown, the M hike has two routes, both climbing 850 feet to the base of the M. The easy route wraps its way up the west side of the M for a mile and a half, the hard way climbs straight up the south face.
 Whichever way you choose, you’ll be rewarded with amazing views of Bozeman and the Gallatin Valley.
 It’s the perfect place to enjoy a real Montana sunset, just be sure to bring a headlamp for the way down.
-Click here for directions to the trailhead.
+Click here for directions to the trailhead or click here for our 10 best places to watch the sunset in Bozeman.

 2. FLOAT THE MADISON

 If you’re looking to sit back, relax and enjoy the Montana scenery, a float down the Madison River is just what you need.
 Load up your tubes, rafts and anything else that floats, and head to the lower section of the Madison River just west of Four Corners.
 Depending on water levels, this float can last anywhere from 1 to 4 hours so be sure to allow yourself plenty of time.
-If you don’t have tubes of your own, Madison River Tubing will rent you everything you need and they’ll even shuttle you there and back!
+If you don't feel comfortable doing it on your own, take a fun guided trip with Bozeman Kayak Company!
 Photo credit: www.bozemansunriserotary.org

 3. DRINK SOME BOZEMAN BEER